00-Evan/shattered-pixel-dungeon/docs/getting-started-ios.md

 You have now set up the initial project on your computer.
 From this point compiling the game for Android or Desktop is simple, but iOS is significantly more complicated.
 This is due to a mixture of Apple's development process and the RoboVM tool that Shattered uses to cross-compile for iOS.

-I'll be frank, I do not have a set-by-step process down for how to get this working from scratch, good luck!
+I'll be frank, I do not have a step-by-step process down for how to get this working from scratch, good luck!
 A great starting point is: [Deploying your libGDX game to iOS in 2020](https://medium.com/@bschulte19e/deploying-your-libgdx-game-to-ios-in-2020-4ddce8fff26c).
 Some steps can be skipped as the actual application code is all done for you.
 Provisioning profiles and Xcode setup are the largest hurdles.

 Please contact me if you have any specific questions and I may be able to help, or if you wish to make a version based on Shattered available on the App Store.